Berkeley-Electroweak-Physics/MuonBridge/README.md

-The MuonBridge repository is the top level of a set of repositories that implement the matching of standard model extensions to NRET (nonrelativistic effective theory) describing the interaction of muon and nucleous and outgoing electron.
+The MuonBridge repository is the top level of a set of repositories that implement the matching of standard model extensions to NRET (nonrelativistic effective theory) describing the interaction of muon, nucleus and outgoing electron.

 This repository organizes the required sub-repositories (MuonConverter, Mu2e_NRET and Elastic), cloning them into a set of directories so that they can access scripts and data files with relative paths.